A Level Biology Field Studies

 Our field study department is active in a number of research projects and our tutors have an excellent local knowledge of the Isle of Wight.
 Along with the online resources for visiting students, long term data sets have been established over the years and an extensive library, which includes text books and relevant papers from journals, has been developed.

 We can now offer a session looking at pyramids of number and biomass, predator-prey interactions and trophic levels, based around birds of prey.
 The session includes a falconry display, small mammal trapping and owl pellet dissection.
-Click here
+Click here for more information.

 A short visit to a coppiced woodland can be carried out close to the saltmarsh, to look at woodland management techniques.
 Alternatively a longer study can be carried out where suitable sampling techniques are used to compare light levels and plant diversity in coppiced, pollarded and conifer woodland.
 Autumn visits can include a study of fungi found in the woods.